Activiti/activiti-cloud-examples/README.md

 5) You can find all the runtime bundles registered in the system by executing the request inside the gateway folder called routes
 6) In order to start a new Runtime Bundle (by default there is no Runtime Bundle started) you need to:\
     6.1) cd docker-runtime-bundle/ \
-    6.2) docker build -t "my-runtime-bundle" . (to build a new docker image called "my-runtime-bundle" using the Dockerfile located in current directory, denoted by '.')\
+    6.2) docker build -t "my-docker-runtime-bundle" . (to build a new docker image called "my-runtime-bundle" using the Dockerfile located in current directory, denoted by '.')\
     6.3) cd ..
 7) docker-compose -f rb-docker-compose.yml up -d (to start a new runtime bunlde using the previously generated image) *) look into the rb-docker-compose.yml file if you want to start a different runtime bundle.
 This docker compose is starting